Open Search

 After Graduation: Becoming a Licensed MFT in California

 Once you’ve earned your marriage family therapy degree, the next step is to apply for your license.
-You have to do take a test whether you are deciding between MFT vs MSW.
+You have to take a test whether you are deciding between MFT vs MSW.

 To become eligible for a license post-graduation, you should:2